 - Viewing angle.
 Depend on how large your room is, you can choose a wide-angle nanny camera, so that you can see all areas of the room.
 So make sure the camera has a pan-tilt function.

 - Power source.
-There are mainly two types when it comes to the power supply of a nanny camera: battery operated and AC powered.
+There are mainly two types when it comes to the power supply of a nanny camera: battery operated cameras and AC powered ones.
 Battery powered nanny cams run on rechargeable battery packs, while AC powered devices draw their power directly from the outlet.
 When running out of battery in several hours, the camera will stop working.
 If it’s convenient for you to find a power source, an AC powered nanny cam is a better choice for ongoing monitoring and recording.

 Part 4: Our Verdict and Recommendation